Tactical athletes training in the field, illustrating consistent training over perfect programming

 The Math of Consistency

-The athlete who trains consistently at sixty to seventy percent of what an 'optimal' program would prescribe will, over a two to three year period, dramatically outperform the athlete who follows perfect programming thirty to forty percent of the time.
-Volume of exposure to training stimulus, accumulated over time, is the primary driver of long-term adaptation.
-Everything else is secondary.
+The athlete who trains consistently at sixty to seventy percent of what an 'optimal' program would prescribe will, over a two to three year period, dramatically outperform the athlete who follows perfect programming a third of the time.
+That is not a close call and it does not depend on precise figures.
+It falls out of the arithmetic at any plausible set of assumptions.

 What Consistency Actually Requires